nf-core/eager/docs/output.md

 The third row 'Mapped' represents the number of reads that found a place that could be aligned on your reference genome.
 This is the raw number of mapped reads, prior PCR duplication.

 The remaining rows will be 0 when running `bwa aln` as these characteristucs of the data are not considered by the algorithm by default.

+> **NB:** The Samtools (pre-samtools filter) plots displayed in the MultiQC report shows mapped reads without mapping quality filtering.
+This will contain reads that can map to multiple places on your reference genome with equal or slightly less mapping quality score.
+To see how your reads look after mapping quality, look at the FastQC reports in the Samtools (pre-samtools filter).
+You should expect after mapping quality filtering, that you will have less reads.

 ### DeDup
 #### Background